Vale Tudo: 1993–2000s

 However, in the United States there was a backlash against the violent nature of the nascent sport.
 In 1996, Senator John McCain saw a tape of the first UFC events and immediately found it abhorrent.
 McCain himself led a campaign to ban the UFC, calling it "human cockfighting", thirty-six states followed his campaign, and the event was blacklisted from television.
 In response, the UFC started to implement more restrictive rules, weight categories and judges, eventually evolving into the Unified Rules of Mixed Martial Arts.
 The name "Mixed Martial Arts" was also devised at this time as they felt the term NHB was detrimental to the public image of the sport and better represented the new evolution of the sport after the introduction of the new rules.

-In Brazil, Vale Tudo eventually met similar obstacles in the US.
+In Brazil, Vale Tudo eventually met similar obstacles to those faced in the US.
 In 1997 there was the creation of a major event named "Pentagon Combat", with a pentagonal cage similar to the UFC's Octagon, counted with veterans Oleg Taktarov and Murilo Bustamante, and sponsored by Prince Tahnoun bin Zayed Al Nahyan, later known for his creation of the ADCC and investment in BJJ.
 The main event continued the Luta Livre-Jiu-Jitsu rivalry by matching LL representative Eugenio Tadeu and BJJ representative Renzo Gracie, both who also had a very personal rivalry.
-The fight went a back-and-forth between both contestants until members of the audience approached the cage and started to shout insults and interfere in the bout by attacking the contestants, Gracie fought back one of his attackers and soon the confusion soon escalated into a full riot, as people threw chairs into the ring, supporters of both fighters brawled, warning shots were allegedly fired by security and the lights were turned off by the promoters to control the fight.
+The fight went a back-and-forth between both contestants until members of the audience approached the cage and started to shout insults and interfere in the bout by attacking the contestants, Gracie fought back one of his attackers and soon after the confusion escalated into a full riot, as people threw chairs into the ring, supporters of both fighters brawled, warning shots were allegedly fired by security and the lights were turned off by the promoters to control the fight.
 The event was broadcast live on national television by Rede Globo's SporTV.
 The confusion resulted in the state of Rio de Janeiro banning Vale Tudo events for almost 10 years.
-Footage of the brawl was used by CNN in a special report order to condone the sport in the United States.
+Footage of the brawl was used by CNN in a special report order to condemn the sport in the United States.